flschr/plugin-faviconique-plus/README.md

-# Faviconique+
+# Faviconique plus

 Turn any emoji into a favicon for your Micro.blog – no image files needed.

 Uses [EmojiCDN](https://emojicdn.elk.sh) to serve PNG favicons in multiple sizes.
 Works in all browsers including Safari.

-> Inspired by [Faviconique](https://micro.blog/account/plugins/view/141) by Sven Dahlstrand.
+Forked fron [Faviconique](https://micro.blog/account/plugins/view/141) by Sven Dahlstrand.

 ## Settings